DigitalGeographyLab/MilVehicles/README.md

 ## Reference

 Feel free to re-use any of the code in this repository.
-If the code benefits your published research, please consider citing the work using the following reference:
+If the code benefits your published research, please consider citing this work using the following reference:

 Hiippala, T. (2017) Recognizing military vehicles in social media images using deep learning.
 In *Proceedings of the 2017 IEEE International Conference on Intelligence and Security informatics*.
 July 22-24, Beijing, China.

-Moreover, do not forget to cite the actual libraries that enable the research: README.md in each subdirectory under this repository lists the appropriate references.
+Moreover, do not forget to cite the libraries that enable the research: the README.md file under each subdirectory of this repository lists the appropriate references.